|Equity and Commodity||51%|

 While the Fund gradually decreases its equity holdings and becomes increasingly conservative over time, the Fund's actual asset allocation also may be affected by a variety of factors, such as whether the underlying Harbor funds are accepting additional investments, whether a particular underlying Harbor fund is closed, merged or liquidated, or whether the Adviser launches a new underlying Harbor fund.
 The Investment Advisory Committee that oversees the Target Retirement Funds also may adjust the selection and weightings of the underlying Harbor funds in response to extraordinary market, economic or political conditions or for other reasons (including the launch or closure of underlying Harbor funds) determined by the Committee to be in the best interests of the Fund's shareholders.
 Accordingly, the Fund's actual asset allocation may differ from the current target asset allocation, at times significantly, over the course of the year.
 See the Asset Allocation Framework section of the prospectus for further details on the Fund's asset allocation.

-The Fund's indirect stock holdings (approximately 53% of the Fund's assets) consist of large-capitalization U.S. stocks and, to a lesser extent, of mid- and small-cap U.S. stocks, as well as foreign stocks, including those of companies located in emerging market countries.
+The Fund's indirect stock holdings (approximately 51% of the Fund's assets) consist of a diversified mix of large-capitalization U.S. stocks and, to a lesser extent, of mid- and small-cap U.S. stocks, as well as foreign stocks, including those of companies located in emerging market countries.
 The Fund's indirect commodity holdings consist primarily of commodity-linked derivative instruments, collateralized by an actively managed portfolio of inflation-indexed bonds and other fixed income securities.

-The Fund's indirect bond holdings (approximately 47% of the Fund's assets) are a diversified mix of short-, intermediate-, and long-term investment-grade, taxable U.S. government, U.S. agency, and corporate bonds; inflation-indexed bonds issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations; below investment-grade, high-risk, corporate bonds; mortgage- and asset-backed securities, all with maturities of more than one year; emerging markets debt; and derivative instruments that provide exposure to such securities.
+The Fund's indirect bond holdings (approximately 49% of the Fund's assets) are a diversified mix of short-, intermediate-, and long-term investment-grade, taxable U.S. government, U.S. agency, and corporate bonds; inflation-indexed bonds issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations; below investment-grade, high-risk, corporate bonds (commonly referred to as "junk bonds"); mortgage- and asset-backed securities, all with maturities of more than one year; emerging markets debt; and derivative instruments that provide exposure to such securities.